 Earlier this week I received a call from an ex-husband had divorced his wife in June of 2015.
 He and his wife agreed that he could be a life insurance policy on her.

-Further questions revealed that the man did not want to pay for an attorney and instead paid $300 for some forms and had done the divorce himself.
-The ex-husband wanted to know if there was anything that could be done he had been paying on the policy for over 10 years.
+Further questions revealed that the man did not want to pay for an attorney and instead spent $300 for some forms and had done the divorce himself.
+The ex-husband wanted to know if there was anything that could be done he had been paying on the policy for over ten years.
 Unfortunately, in his case, the law does not favor him in this case as I will discuss below.

 Failure to Change the Beneficiary of a Life Insurance Policy

 It is not uncommon for people to forget to change their beneficiary designations after a divorce.
 For this reason, the Texas legislature passed a law to address the situation.
-Texas Family Code §9.301 specifically sets out provisions to deal with a situation where a pre-divorce designation of an ex-spouse as a beneficiary of life insurance benefits has been made.
+Texas Family Code §9.301 specifically sets out provisions to deal with a case where a pre-divorce designation of an ex-spouse as a beneficiary of life insurance benefits has been made.

 Under this statute, a pre-divorce designation of a former spouse is not effective UNLESS:

 - the decree designates the insured's former spouse as the beneficiary;

 - the insured redesignates the former spouse as the beneficiary after the rendition of the divorce decree; or